JD-TamayoQuintero/Dental-Image-Repository/README.md

 #  Download and Conditions of Use
 This database is avaliable under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4)

+Insert the following citation in any scientific or technical publication whenever this dataset was used to get the results:
+J.D.
+Tamayo-Quintero, J.B.
+Gómez-Mendoza "Digital Dental Three Dimensional Database: a 3D dataset for benchmarking digital dentistry, manual annotations and ground truth".